Eyelid Papilloma

 Imaging Studies

-Ultrasound biomicroscopy (UBM) at 50 MHz has recently been tried in detecting malignancy of various eyelid lesions and has been shown to have a sensitivity of 78-86% and a specificity of 37-69%; that is, UBM can help differentiate between benign eyelid lesions and malignant eyelid lesions.[1]
+Ultrasound biomicroscopy (UBM) at 50 MHz has been tried in detecting malignancy of various eyelid lesions and has been shown to have a high sensitivity and a moderate specificity.[8]
+Imaging by high-resolution Optical Coherence Tomography (OCT) has not yet been established in routine clinical practice for diseases of the conjunctiva and eyelids.
+Some eyelid lesions may have orbital involvement and may require additional orbital imaging.

 Procedures